Skip to main content

 The course fees cover the cost of the trip, including your insurance, accommodation, domestic travel, food, and activities while overseas.

-An initial non-refundable deposit of $1000 will be due before Pesach.
+An initial non-refundable deposit of $1300 will be due by April 21st.

-The balance will be due by midnight on May 10th.
+The balance will be due by May 15th.

 Your timely payments are crucial for us to pay our overseas deposits on time.
 Failure to meet these deadlines may mean that you'll be unable to participate in this program and forfeit your deposit.

-Students will be responsible for booking their own flights at their own expense NLT 30 days before the program begins.
+Students that sign up late (if there's still space on the Mission) will be responsible for booking flights at their own expense before the program begins.

 Fundraising

-We ask that you raise $100 (minimum) to support the programs we run and the non-profits we'll be partnering with.
-This will enable us to make a bigger impact during our trip, as will friends/family members who help you purchase supplies from the Amazon wish-list that our partners request to bring with us.
+We ask that you raise $100 (minimum) to support specific programs/NGOs while in Guatemala.
+This will enable us to make a bigger impact during our trip, as will friends/family members who help you purchase supplies from the wish-list that our partners request to bring with us.

 Yes.
 But don’t drink the tap water!